 - A failure to erect a median barrier on a freeway

 - A lack of street signs or warnings to reduce speed due to a sharp curve in a roadway

 - A malfunctioning traffic signal at an intersection

 - A pot hole in a government owned parking lot

 - A defective gate on a school playground

 The Rudman Law Firm, APC practices solely in the area of personal injury.
-With over 60 years of combined legal experience, our lawyers have the skill and know-how to navigate the many procedural and legal issues unique to Dangerous Condition of Public Property cases.
-With offices in Studio City and Los Angeles, we regularly represent clients throughout Southern California in injury claims against public entities and government agencies.
+With over 75 years of combined legal experience, our lawyers have the skill and know-how to navigate the many procedural and legal issues unique to Dangerous Condition of Public Property cases.
+With an office in Encino, we regularly represent clients throughout Southern California in injury claims against public entities and government agencies.